-One of the key acknowledgments of our supplier diversity programs is that there is a pool of suppliers out there full of untapped potential because they do not have access to the same opportunities that their majority-owned counterparts do.
-Five decades of work toward equality and equity for United States-based diverse suppliers is paying off, allowing us to focus on an even bigger picture: global supplier diversity and the enormous potential of diverse suppliers outside the U.S.
+One of the key acknowledgements of our supplier diversity programs is that there is a pool of suppliers out there full of untapped potential because they do not have access to the same opportunities that their majority-owned counterparts do.
+Five decades of work towards equality and equity for the United States-based diverse suppliers is paying off, allowing us to focus on an even bigger picture: global supplier diversity and the enormous potential of diverse suppliers outside the U.S.

-Our 2019 survey of supplier diversity programs revealed an overall shift in favor of global supplier diversity, with 29 percent of respondents indicating that they have a global program, for an increase of 6 percent over 2018.
-Even more telling is that 44 percent of respondents said they are planning to expand their supplier diversity programs to include the global procurement process.
-This represents a significant 16 percent increase over our 2018 survey, indicating rising awareness of the importance of global supplier diversity.
+Our 2019 survey of supplier diversity programs revealed an overall shift in favor of global supplier diversity, with 29% of respondents indicating that they have a global program, for an increase of 6% over 2018.
+Even more telling is that 44% of respondents said they are planning to expand their supplier diversity programs to include the global procurement process.
+This represents a significant 16% increase over our 2018 survey, indicating rising awareness of the importance of global supplier diversity.

 Of course, we can’t simply transplant U.S. supplier diversity programs to other countries and expect them to succeed.
 Just as there is a proven model for corporations to enter a new market geographically, the supplier diversity leader must understand the context of the environment, the opportunity, and the risks before setting a strategy.